awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.Indexes.QueryAndScan.md

 ## DynamoDB<a name="SQLtoNoSQL.Indexes.QueryAndScan.DynamoDB"></a>

-In DynamoDB, you perform `Query` operations directly on the index, in the same way that you would do so on a table\.
+In DynamoDB, you perform `Query` operations directly on the index, in the same way that you would on a table\.
 You must specify both `TableName` and `IndexName`\.

 The following are some queries on *GenreAndPriceIndex* in DynamoDB\. \(The key schema for this index consists of *Genre* and *Price*\.\)